 Introduce dramatic blinds to your contemporary kitchen

 If the rest of your contemporary kitchen gives off a minimalist vibe or is quite simply neutral and glossy, then add colour and texture with your dramatic window blinds or curtains.
 When pulled all the way down, they can appear like a feature wall that you can introduce at will.

 Get a riotous rug

 A colourful rug is a great way to introduce colour and texture into a rather plain room.
 It can reflect your favourite colours and be a pattern you admire.
 And it won’t break the bank either.

 Get in touch for contemporary kitchen inspiration today

 Here at Kitchenwarehouse Ltd we have a huge range of kitchen cabinets and kitchen unit replacement doors.
 The latter is far less expensive than building your kitchen cabinets from scratch.
 But if it’s a refurb that you’re embarking on then you will want to go for the entire unit.
 And we have plenty of design styles to choose from.
 Just take a look at our kitchen units page on our website to see exactly what we mean.

-At Kitchenwarehouse Ltd we also stock a range of kitchen accessories, such as door handles, drawer dividers, soft closing hinges and even waste bins.
-For advice, or to order, call us on 01765 640 000 or email us via [email protected].
+We also stock a range of kitchen accessories, such as door handles, drawer dividers, soft closing hinges, and even waste bins.
+For advice, or to order, call us on 01765 640 000 or email us via email@example.com.